-Like I said at the beginning of this review, Brain.fm is for you if you’re working from home, struggle with procrastination, or just can’t seem to stay focused.
-Here are just a few things that are great about Brain.fm
+Like I said at the beginning of this review, Brain.fm is for you if you work from home, struggle with procrastination, or just can’t seem to stay focused.
+Here are just a few great things about Brain.fm.

-#1 – Brain.fm Gets My Mind In Right State In A Minute Or Less
+#1 – Brain.fm Gets My Mind In The Right State, In A Minute Or Less

 I really struggle to focus and sit down and write posts like this.
 I absolutely hate when I have to answer emails.

-But, the right music and brain wavelength makes it so much easier.
+But, the right music and brain wavelength make it so much easier.

 Whether it’s turning on Deep Work, Light Work, or Creative Flow, Brain.fm helps me immediately get in the right frame of mind for whatever work I need to do.